What To Plant In August-Zones 1-10

 Final Word

 This will be my first year to try growing year-round with a few vegetables.
-I want to get to the point I only eat the lettuce from my backyard or in my Aerogarden indoors.
+I want to get to where I only eat the lettuce from my backyard or in my Aerogarden indoors.
+In case you missed this post: Growing Fresh Lettuce Indoors Year-Round

 Let me know what you plan to plant in August.
 We can do this, my friends, I promise.
 May God bless this world, Linda